-- i) pattern elements at multiple scales, for robustness to scale changes; - ii) co-planarity, for rapid pose estimation through homographic geometry; - iii) sufficient number of pattern elements, for well-posed pose estimation; and - iv) an asymmetric and non-collinear topology, to avoid degeneracy and pose ambiguity due to rotations or perspective foreshortening.
+- ii) coplanarity, for rapid pose estimation through homographic geometry; - iii) sufficient number of pattern elements, for well-posed pose estimation; and - iv) an asymmetric and noncollinear topology, to avoid degeneracy and pose ambiguity due to rotations or perspective foreshortening.

-A pattern element or marker feature that achieves the first specification consists of nested blobs at different scales and complementary contrasts (dark on light vs. light on dark).
+A pattern element or marker feature that achieves the first specification consists of nested blobs at different scales and complementary contrasts (dark on light versus light on dark).
 As shown in Figure 4, the marker design is such that the circle radius at one blob scale is 4.5 times greater than that of the next nested smaller scale.
 This factor ensures that the nested blobs can be arranged such that a properly adapted Box-LoG filter centers exactly on a blob without getting response interference from a neighboring blob scale.
-When combined with the multi-scale blob detector from Section 3.1, the blobs at a given scale can be robustly tracked until the next scale is identified (about two octaves later and with the opposite contrast).
+When combined with the multiscale blob detector from Section 3.1, the blobs at a given scale can be robustly tracked until the next scale is identified (about two octaves later and with the opposite contrast).
 Further, the blob markers at the three different scales provide three detection modes determined by the relative distance between the target and the camera.
-During the experiments described in Section 6, the detection system switches the target blobs from the current scale to the next smaller scale.
+During the experiments described in Section 6, the detection system switches the target blobs from the current scale to the next smaller scale when the image radius of the current scale becomes larger than 10 pixel units, except for the smallest scale.
+The possible magnitude change with a fixed lens camera is determined by both the pattern design and the camera intrinsic parameters.
+Because the scaling factor of the nested blobs is 4.5, the system supports range changes of three magnitude of 4.5, i.e., $Z^{(1)}$ , $4.5Z^{(1)}$ , and $20.25Z^{(1)}$ , where $Z^{(1)}$ is the largest relative distance supported when the smallest-scale blobs are used.
+The actual value of $Z^{(1)}$ is determined by the absolute size of the pattern and the camera intrinsic parameters (especially the focal length).

-To fulfill the last three properties, the pattern should have, at a minimum, three non-collinear pattern elements on a planar surface (for homography-based pose estimation).
-To be robust to partial occlusions or to pattern elements leaving the image frame, at least five markers are used [Nistér, 2004] and arranged asymmetrically.
+To fulfill the last three properties, the pattern should have, at a minimum, three noncollinear pattern elements on a planar surface (for homography-based pose estimation).
+To be robust to partial occlusions or to pattern elements leaving the image frame, at least five markers are used (Nistér, 2004) and arranged asymmetrically.
 Moreover, each marker should be at least one diameter in distance away from other markers to avoid false positive detections (in the area between two markers).
 A pattern with these characteristics is shown in Figure 4(b).
-It consists of ten pattern elements randomly scattered on a square area, each rotated at a random angle1.
+It consists of ten pattern elements randomly scattered on a square area, each rotated at a random angle.
 During the initial pattern detection phase, when more than 4/5 of the pattern is detected, then the pattern is considered to be acquired.
 During tracking, the Box-LoG detection radius is specified according to the relative pose between the chase and target satellites.
 When the relative distance is large, the larger markers are set to be detected.
 As the camera gets closer to the target, the smaller nested markers are set to be detected.
 The following section describes the active adaptation process used in order to optimize the visual processing pipeline and improve the relative pose feedback to the pose tracking controller.